This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Cloud cost anomaly management is a part of a larger FinOps curriculum which we encourage practitioners to learn more about.
 If this education and training is something you or your teammates require, consider our FinOps Certified Professional course.

-If you are reading this and aren’t a FinOps Foundation member yet, we welcome you to sign up and join.
+If you are reading this and aren’t a part of the FinOps Foundation community yet, we welcome you to sign up and join us.

 Acknowledgments